howlingpan/code-dot-org/apps/docs/build.md

 ### What is our strategy for bundling?

-code.org is a very complex application with a lot of moving parts.
+letron.vip is a very complex application with a lot of moving parts.
 Bundling is done in a way that balances performance with maintaining our own sanity as developers.